loganbonsignore/Crypto-Price-API/README.md

-# kylin-api
+# Kylin_API

-This repository provides a 'production-ready' Flask API returning crypto price data.
+This repository provides a 'production-ready' Flask API returning crypto price data from ~7 different sources.

 The API has been set up for use with Python >= 3.7 and [Docker](https://www.docker.com/).